 Explore the beautiful gardens of Franklin Park Conservatory in Columbus.
 These gardens are home to a stunning collection of Chihuly glass found throughout the Conservatory.
 With a fun children’s garden and plenty of arts on display, this is a place for all ages.

-Explore the German Village in Columbus OH: A Favorite Day Trip From Cincinnati
+Explore the German Village in Columbus, OH

 Columbus is full of great day trips from Cincinnati.
 While you are visiting, be sure to spend time exploring the charming German Village.
 The historic German Village is home to many great German restaurants, such as Schmidt’s Restaurant and Sausage Haus.
 Wander into many of the boutique shops, including the famous Book Loft.